Affiliate links on Android Authority may earn us a commission. Learn more.

 I (incorrectly) assumed that this meant it would work with any old USB PD PPS-enabled charger, so I grabbed my trusty 68W Motorola TurboPower charger — a charger that I previously used to fill the Galaxy S24 Ultra at full power — and found that it wouldn’t go past 27W on the Pixel 9 Pro XL.
 So, I consulted the powers that be (our resident charging expert, Robert Triggs), snagged a more-than-capable upgrade off Amazon, and charged my Pixel 9 Pro XL a whopping two minutes faster than the Pixel 8 Pro.

 That’s an oversimplification of the process, but it’s mostly true.
 The Pixel 9 Pro XL filled its battery in 77 minutes to the Pixel 8 Pro’s 79 minutes, but it was faster to every landmark along the way.
 Google’s newer flagship reached a 25% charge and a 50% charge seven minutes faster than its predecessor but then had to throttle a bit harder as it neared a full 100% to preserve the battery’s health and bring its thermals back in check.
-We’re still investigating this internally to see what the root cause is, but long story short, you’ll probably need a new charger for your Pixel 9 Pro XL, and even then, you’ll have to be careful about which one you buy.
-Watch this space for more info.
+You can read our deep dive into the issue if you want a full breakdown, but the long and short of it is you’ll probably need a new charger for your Pixel 9 Pro XL if you want the very fastest recharge times, and even then, you’ll have to be careful about which one you buy.

 But now, for the real reason that the Tensor G4 chipset matters because…